Quantum-Legend/DSAL/README.md

 To create ADT that implement the "set" concept.

 a.
-Add (newElement) -Place a value into the set
+Add (newElement) - Place a value into the set

 b.
-Remove (element) Remove the value
+Remove (element) - Remove the value

 c.
-Contains (element) Return true if element is in collection
+Contains (element) - Return true if element is in collection

 d.
-Size () Return number of values in collection Iterator () Return an iterator used to loop over collection
+Size () - Return number of values in collection Iterator () Return an iterator used to loop over collection

 e.
 Intersection of two sets